knative/serving/docs/client-conventions.md

 the serving state is impossible, the `Ready` condition will flip to `False`;
-this indicates the operation was a failure, and the message of the status condition should indicate something in English about why (and the Reason field can indicate an emumeration suitable for i18n).
+this indicates the operation was a failure, and the message of the status condition should indicate something in English about why (and the Reason field can indicate an enumeration suitable for i18n).
 Either `True` or `False` indicates the operation is complete, for better or worse.

-Note that someone else could start another operation while the cient was waiting for its operation.
+Note that someone else could start another operation while the client was waiting for its operation.
 A conventional client still waits for the `Ready` condition to land at `True` or `False`, and then describes to the user what happened using logic based on the intended effect.